socomsystems/documentation/admin_manual/configuration_files/encryption_configuration.rst

 The [module ID] is taken from the ``encryption:list-modules`` command.

 Encrypt all data files for all users.
-For performance reasons, when you enable encryption on a Nextcloud server only new and changed files are encrypted.
+For performance reasons, when you enable encryption on a cyfrSpaces server only new and changed files are encrypted.
 This command gives you the option to encrypt all files.

 Run ``occ``::